- Carolina Yards

 In a Carolina Yard, grass clippings, leaves and yard trimmings are recycled rather than thrown away.
 By recycling yard debris, we gain free mulch and return valuable nutrients to the soil.
 Turn plant and kitchen scraps into rich soil for your indoor and outdoor plants.
 Consider organizing a community-wide program with your neighbors to help keep waste out of local landfills.
 If your community already has a composting program, be sure to follow the guidelines and contribute appropriate materials.

 If your pile is managed properly, you shouldn’t have any problem with rodents getting into your compost pile.
-Meat, dairy, or food prepared with oil can attract rodents to your compost pile.
-If you add kitchen scraps to your pile, be sure not to add meat and fatty foods.
-It’s helpful to dig a hole into the pile for kitchen scraps and then cover them to keep rodents away (HGIC 1600 Composting). [back to top]
+Meat, dairy, or food prepared with oil can attract rodents to your compost pile so don't include these materials in your compost pile.
+It’s helpful to dig a hole into the pile for kitchen scraps and then cover them to keep rodents away (HGIC 1600 Composting).

-Compost piles will remain relatively odor- and ruminant-free if they are turned, watered, and aerated regularly.
-If you detect an odor, the compost may be compressed and should be turned to provide more oxygen.
+Compost piles will remain relatively odor free if they are turned, watered, and aerated regularly.
+If you detect an odor, try turning the pile to add oxygen.
 Also, add some relatively chunky materials such as twigs or wood chips to provide air spaces.
-If the compost smells of ammonia, you have too many green materials and need to add more brown materials (HGIC 1600 Composting). [back to top]
+If the compost smells of ammonia, you have too many green materials and need to add more brown materials (HGIC 1600 Composting).

 Grass clippings do not contribute to lawn thatch!
 Thatch is a dense, spongy collection of living and dead grass stems and roots lying between the soil surface and green grass leaves.
 Too much water and fertilizer produce excessive growth, which can lead to thatch.
 A shallow thatch layer up to 1/2 inch thick actually benefits the lawn by helping to retain moisture and stabilize soil temperature.